 There is nothing more humbling than returning to nature and appreciating old and seemingly forgotten values.
 Many people seek to get away from their normal life of technology and stress and get back in touch with their inner child, ready to explore.
-However, that doesn’t mean going in unprepared is a good idea.
-Being able to get proper rest in many outdoor environments is crucial to staying healthy and avoiding risk.
+Spending time outdoors also has a positive impact on our sleep.
+However, that doesn’t mean that going in unprepared is a good idea.
+Being able to get proper rest in outdoor environments is crucial to staying healthy.

 Sleeping bags are made to help you achieve just that.
 If you can pick out a good model, it makes the difference between being sore, tired and careless and being energetic and ready to keep trucking.
 This guide is meant to assist you in making a good purchasing decision and selecting high quality, suitable sleeping bag.
 We’ll list off the best products we’ve encountered and then go into detail as to which qualities you should be looking for.